The Garden of Odin

 Here is where I go back and forth into reading Red Blob Games's excellent guide to Hexagonal boards.

 The board of Dominions is a 9-sided hexagon.
 217 cells.
-Ignoring tile placement restrictions for now, how to actially place tiles onto the board?
+Ignoring tile placement restrictions for now, how to actually place tiles onto the board?

 I oscillated (heh) between a few ideas, but eventually settled on a giant big array of [217]Tile, where an empty cell has the value 0[1].
 To calculate offsets, I adapted the functions declared in the Red Blob article, and started with this neat loop (N, CENTER, and CELL_COUNT are compile-time constants based on the board's size):